-- f.
-Hearing time is not confirmed until the Judicial Assistant emails confirmation of the hearing. - g.
+- e.
 If the matter is an emergency or is time-sensitive based on a pending deadline or other circumstances and suitable hearing time is not reflected on aiCalendar, refer to section I(E) (Emergency and Time-Sensitive Hearings). - 3.
 The notice of hearing must comply with the requirements of Administrative Order 2012-03-01.
 That order mandates a certificate of compliance certifying compliance with the "meet and confer" requirement for most motions.
 See Admin.
 Order 2012-03-01 ¶ 6.
 Certificate of compliance exemplars appear in the appendix to these procedures.
 Failure to include the required certificate of compliance may result in cancellation of the hearing. - 4.
 For evidentiary hearings, the hearing request must indicate that an evidentiary hearing is being requested, and the notice of hearing must expressly state that the hearing will be evidentiary.
 The following additional procedures also apply: - a.
 If any party believes that an evidentiary hearing is required, the request for an evidentiary hearing must be made both during the meet and confer process and when coordinating the hearing date and time. - b.
 If the parties disagree about whether an evidentiary hearing is required or the amount of time necessary to complete the evidentiary hearing, they shall confer in good faith to attempt to resolve the dispute.
-If the parties are unable to resolve the dispute, they shall appear at short matters to obtain a resolution of the issue before the hearing is scheduled. - c.
-Failure to promptly request an evidentiary hearing or to address any dispute over whether an evidentiary hearing is required may result in cancellation of the hearing or the hearing proceeding on a non-evidentiary basis. - 5.
+If the parties are unable to resolve the dispute, they shall appear at short matters to obtain a resolution of the issue before the hearing is scheduled. - 5.
 In addition to filing the notice of hearing with the Clerk of Court, hearing materials must be furnished to Chambers at least five (5) business days before the hearing.
-See Section I(L) (Hearing Notebooks, Exhibits, Legal Memoranda, and Citations). - 6.
-Piggy-backing.
+See Section I(L) (Hearing Notebooks, Exhibits, Legal Memoranda, and Citations).

+- 6. Piggy-backing.
 Additional motions must not be "piggy-backed" by cross-notice unless counsel first confirms with opposing counsel and the Judicial Assistant that sufficient additional time can be reserved in which to hear them.
-If an adverse party believes a motion has been inappropriately "piggy-backed" by cross- notice, such adverse party must bring the matter before the Court via motion to strike the cross-notice in advance of the scheduled hearing; otherwise, the Court may hear the cross-noticed motion(s) if time permits.
+If an adverse party believes a motion has been inappropriately "piggy-backed" by cross- notice, such adverse party must bring the matter before the Court via motion to strike the cross-notice in advance of the scheduled hearing; otherwise, the Court may hear the cross-noticed motion(s) if time permits. - 7.
+Cancellation.